aosabook/500lines/contingent/chapter.rst

-In this way, programmers often find themselves navigating among several levels of abstraction in the course of writing a system, now working with the specific data model details for a particular task, now connecting higher level concepts through their interfaces.
+In this way, programmers often find themselves navigating among several levels of abstraction in the course of writing a system, now working with the specific data model and implementation details for a particular subsystem, now connecting higher level concepts through their interfaces.

 For example, from the outside,